 Derick Mitchell – IPPOSI Chief Executive

 Derick Mitchell, PhD is the Chief Executive Officer of IPPOSI.
-Derick has a strong background in research, strategy and advocacy from over 12 years’ experience spanning a number of leadership roles in research and multi-stakeholder engagement in Ireland and at the EU-level.
+Derick has a background in research, strategy and advocacy from over 12 years’ experience spanning a number of leadership roles in research and multi-stakeholder engagement in Ireland and at the EU-level.
 Derick has a strong track record in collaborating to influence healthcare policy with the goals of enhancing research infrastructure, increasing patient involvement and improving access to treatments.

 Derick believes in the power of a united voice when it comes to patient advocacy and the central role of patients and their representative organisations in healthcare and research.
 Derick leads IPPOSI’s involvement in the European Patients Academy (EUPATI), an initiative which is training patients to become involved in the medicines R&D process, and has spread the IPPOSI public-private partnership model to over 20 countries.
-Derick was instrumental in the development of the IPPOSI (EUPATI-based) patient education programme in Ireland.
+Derick is an elected board member of the newly-established EUPATI Foundation in the Netherlands.

 Derick holds a Bachelor of Science degree in Biotechnology from NUI Galway and a PhD in Molecular Medicine from University College Dublin.
 Outside of IPPOSI, Derick spends his free time attempting to influence his two young daughters.